Updated: July 5, 2020

 With the demise of Legnano in the 1980’s, my first thought was that the old factory had been demolished for a housing development given the land values in Milan and an ever-growing population.
 So I jumped on Google maps to check out the list of Legnano address that are listed on the back of the brochures and catalogues in my collection.
 And sure enough, the Legnano factory at 1 Piazza Emilio Bozzi is still standing and occupied today by Duplomatic Automation S.R.C., a producer of high end precision machine tools.

-To get oriented, here is a photo of the Legnano factory from the back of a 1960’s product brochure.
-As you can see it is a sizeable factory and the water tower is also a nice piece of industrial architecture that must have an architect’s name behind it.
+Immediately below is a photo of the Legnano factory at 1 Piazza Emilio Bozzi as illustrated on the back of a 1961 brochure.
+As you can see it is a sizeable factory and the water tower is also a nice piece of industrial architecture that must have an architect or engineer’s name behind it.

 And here are a few pictures courtesy of Google that show the front of the factory as it is today.

-In addition, here is a current day photo below of 9 Corso Genova, the longstanding head office for Emilio Bozzi SpA.
+In addition, here is a current day photo below of 9 Corso Genova, the longstanding business office for Emilio Bozzi SpA.
 On the street level there is now a shop selling designer eye wear.

 • • •